-Description of hist aid measures Eye Contact If this product comes in contact with the eyes: Wash out immediately with fresh running water.
+Description of first aid m easures Eye Contact If this product comes in contact with the eyes: Immediately hold eyelids apart and flush the eye continuously with running water.
 Ensure complete irrigation of the eye by keeping eyelids apart and away from eye and moving the eyelids by occasionally lifting the upper and lower lids.
-Seek medical attention without delay; if pain persists or recurs seek medical attention.
+Continue flushing until advised to stop by the Poisons Information Centre or a doctor, or for at least 15 minutes.
+Transport to hospital or doctor without delay.
 Removal of contact lenses after an eye injury should only be undertaken by skilled personnel.
-Skin Contact Remove all contaminated clothing, including footwear.
-Wash thoroughly all affected areas with water and soap.
-Wash contaminated clothing thoroughly before reuse or destroy.
-Seek medical attention.
+Skin Contact If skin contact occurs: Immediately remove all contaminated clothing, including footwear.
+Flush skin and hair with running water (and soap if available).
+Seek medical attention in event of irritation.
 Inhalation If fumes, aerosols or combustion products are inhaled remove from contaminated area.
 Other measures are usually unnecessary.

-If swallowed do NOT induce vomiting.
+Ingestion If swallowed do NOT induce vomiting.
 If vomiting occurs, lean patient forward or place on left side (head-down position, if possible) to maintain open airway and prevent aspiration.

-- Ingestion Observe the patient carefully. - ▶ Never give liquid to a person showing signs of being sleepy or with reduced awareness; i.e. becoming unconscious. - ▶ Give water to rinse out mouth, then provide liquid slowly and as much as casualty can comfortably drink. - Seek medical advice.
+Observe the patient carefully.
+Never give liquid to a person showing signs of being sleepy or with reduced awareness; i.e. becoming unconscious.

+- Give water to rinse out mouth, then provide liquid slowly and as much as casualty can comfortably drink. - ► Seek medical advice.